Current License Period

 Original Master Electrician will expire on a 2 year basis from original licensing date.

-Important Notice to Master Electricians in Maryland and West Virginia
+Important Notice to Master Electricians in Maryland, West Virginia, Virginia and Delaware

 for at least 2 years, in good standing.

-The Board issues license, through reciprocity to individuals,
+The Board also issues licenses, through reciprocity to individuals, who hold a

 Other Electrical Licenses in Maryland